- Read key information to help you in your preparation and on the exam day

 You should include the following information on your form, presented in programme order:

 In cases where there isn’t enough room on the form, the programme information can be continued on a second form.

 Where the repertoire lists include an arrangement or transcription, you should use the edition listed; in all such cases the abbreviation ‘arr.’ or ‘trans.’ appears in the entry.

 For all other pieces, the editions quoted in the repertoire lists are recommendations only and you can use any edition of their choice (in- or out-of-print or downloadable).

 All own-choice repertoire should exist in a published edition (either in print or downloadable), which you should indicate on the programme form.

-To be eligible for an ARSM exam, candidates need to have passed ABRSM Grade 8 in the instrument being presented.
+To be eligible for an ARSM exam, candidates need to have passed ABRSM Grade 8 (Practical or Performance) in the instrument being presented.
 A number of alternative qualifications are also accepted in place of an ABRSM Grade 8.
 Similarly, a Grade 8 in a closely-related instrument is accepted.
 For more information about the prerequisite, please see the FAQ page.